12 Types of Wood That Are Perfect For Kitchen Countertops

 With proper care and selection, this countertop can add not only an additional aesthetic value to a kitchen, but can also provide functionality and style.

 Cost is another concern when considering the installation of these countertops.
-As of this writing, these countertops cost on average around $40 a square foot in 2018 for basic materials.
+As of this writing, these countertops cost on average around $40 a square foot for basic materials.

 However, installation costs can increase the average cost to around $75 a square foot.
 The type of wood you select will also have an impact of cost figures.